oVirt/ovirt-site/source/develop/dev-process/working-with-gerrit.html.md

       autocmd Filetype gitcommit spell textwidth=72

-### Rebase
+### Performing Rebase

       git fetch -v
       git rebase origin/master

-### Push your patch for review
+## Pushing a Patch for Review

-### push/update the patch as a DRAFT
+### Pushing or Updating a Patch as a Draft

       git push gerrit.ovirt.org:ovirt-engine HEAD:refs/drafts/master

-or, assuming you remote repo is origin you could also
+Alternatively, and assuming your remote repository is 'origin', enter:

       git push origin HEAD:refs/drafts/master

-### push the patch after it is published
+### Pushing a Patch After It Is Published:

       git push gerrit.ovirt.org:ovirt-engine HEAD:refs/for/master

-or, assuming you remote repo is origin you could also
+Alternatively, assuming your remote repository is 'origin', enter:

       git push origin HEAD:refs/for/master

-### the same using git review plugin

-pushing/updating a draft:
+### Pushing or Updating a Draft Using the Git Review Plugin

+To push or update a draft, enter:

       git review -D -r origin master

-pushing/updating a published patch:
+To push or update a published patch:

       git review -r origin master

-## Track patch review process
+## The Track Patch Review Process

+### A Summary of the Process

-The patch life cycle process comprises:
+The patch life cycle process comprises of the following steps:

-1.  patch checked
+1.  ‎The patch is checked
-    -   draft patch for early reviews
+    -   Create a draft patch for early reviews
-    -   verification (Verified+1)
+    -   Verification (Verified+1)
-    -   maintainer review approval (Code-Review+2)
+    -   Maintainer review approval (Code-Review+2)
-    -   publishing [triggers CI]
+    -   Publishing [triggers CI]

-2. CI tests passing (Continuous-Integration+1)
+2. CI tests passed (Continuous-Integration+1)
-3.  merged by maintainer
+3. Patch merged by maintainer

-### In Higher Detail
+### The Process in Detail

 *   Anyone can send a patch
     -   Initially a patch should be sent as draft